 Dr. George William MacNamara was born on the 5th of June, 1851 in Ireland.
 His parents were the Reverend George MacNamara and the former Eleanor Matilda Pinkerton.
 Dr. MacNamara and his mother and his older sister Elizabeth left Liverpool, England aboard the ship “Crown” and arrived in New York on the 19th of July, 1852.
 He was only 11 months old.
 Dr. MacNamara’s father’s names does not appear on the passenger list.
 His father was a Methodist Minister and it is presumed that his father sailed to the United States ahead of his wife and children to prepare for their arrival.
-Dr. MacNamara’s next three siblings, Dorcas, Eleanor and James were born in the United States.
-By 1859, Reverend MacNamara and his family had moved to Ontario and in 1861, the family was living in Tiny Twp. in Simcoe County.
-In 1871, the MacNamara family was living in Arthur in Wellington County, and there were 3 more children in the family; Robert, Theophylis and Albert.
+Dr. MacNamara’s next three siblings, Dorcas, Eleanor and James were all born in the United States.
+By 1859 Reverend MacNamara and his family had moved to Ontario.
+In 1861, the family was living in Tiny Twp. in Simcoe County and by 1871, the MacNamara family was living in Arthur in Wellington County.
+According to the 1871 census there were 3 more children in the family; Robert, Theophylis and Albert.

 Dr. George MacNamara attended The University of Toronto Faculty of Medicine and graduated in 1879.
 Dr. MacNamara set up his medical practice in Tara, Bruce Twp. in Ontario.
 Dr. MacNamara advertised his practice in the Bruce County 1880 Business Directory.
 According to the 1881 census, Dr. MacNamara was living in Tara with his mother and his sister Dorcas.